 The Bank Guesthouse is the ideal base from which to explore the golden beaches, secluded river bends, and pristine rainforest plateaus of the Manning Valley.

 Just round the corner on Isabella St you can find the heart of town.
 Wingham has a selection of cafes including Bent on Food cafe & store, a specialty store featuring local and selected regional foods and offering cafe style meals and great coffee! www.bentonfood.com Further up Isabella street you will find 'Bent on Life' which sells fantastic gifts and homewares.
 Another fantastic cafe to check out is The Garden Grub.
 The Garden Grub cafe prides itself on serving organic whole food meals with a range of vegetarian, gluten free and dairy free options available.
 Jacaranda Estate is a beautiful local vineyard and cellar door.

-There are many galleries in the Manning Valley including the regional art gallery in Taree, Moreland Gallery in Wingham and Artisans Retreat 702 Tinonee Road www.artisansretreat.com Artisans retreat is a great place to stop for coffee and to view their beautiful wood carvings, jewellery and more.
+There are many galleries in the Manning Valley including the regional art gallery in Taree, Not A Cafe Gallery in Wingham and Artisans Retreat www.artisansretreat.com.
+Artisans retreat is a great place to stop for coffee and to view their beautiful wood carvings, jewellery and more.

 If you like community markets then you will find one in our region every weekend.
 Wingham Growers market kicks the month off at the Wingham showground on the first Saturday of the month.
 Fresh produce including local beef, cheeses & oysters are all on offer.
 We keep our guests in-the-know about the local markets with our "What's on in Manning Valley" blackboard that can be found in our dining room.
 Manning Valley Information Center is another great website to check out for activities and events happening in our region, you can find the link below.

 A popular tourist attraction from the 1880s, Wingham Brush is a remnant of the vast riverine rainforest which stretched along the Manning River from Mount George to the sea.
 It was dedicated in 1909 for the 'Preservation of Native Flora and Public Recreation'.
 The Brush is a major maternity site for the Grey-headed Flying Fox.
-These can be seen sleeping from their roosts in magnificent Moreton Bay Fig trees via an extensive boardwalk.....again, just a short stroll from The BANK.
+These can be seen sleeping from their roosts in magnificent Moreton Bay Fig trees via an extensive boardwalk again, just a short stroll from The Bank Guesthouse.

-One of Wingham's great features is that, although very much a country town, it provides easy access to some excellent beaches.
-The closest, at just 30 minutes away, is that of Old Bar and one of the safest family beaches, complete with ocean swimming pool, is at Black Head, 40 minutes away.
-For a long walk on a typically empty beach, try Crowdy Head....a 45 minute drive to the North.
-Great fishing is to be had off all these beaches.
+One of Wingham's great features is that, although very much a small country town, it provides access to some excellent beaches.
+The closest at just 30 minutes away, is that of Old Bar and is one of the safest family beaches.
+Complete with ocean swimming pool, Blackhead is just 40 minutes away.
+For a long walk on a stunning empty beach try Crowdy Head, a 45 minute drive north.
+Great fishing can be found at all these beaches.

 Experience the natural harmony of the Manning Valley and explore one of the best-kept secrets in New South Wales.
-Long sandy beaches with perfect waves, broad waters of the mighty Manning River and pristine rainforests are within easy reach of The BANK Guest House.
-Full details are available from the Manning Valley Visitors Information Bureau, www.manningvalley.info.
+Long sandy beaches with perfect waves, broad waters of the mighty Manning River and pristine rain forests are within easy reach of The Bank Guest House.
+Full details are available from the Manning Valley Visitors Information Bureau: